JLBLine/WODEN/docs/sphinx/testing/cmake_testing/calculate_visibilities.rst

 ``test_calculate_visibilities_nobeam.c``
 *********************************************
-This runs the tests explained above, whilst switching the primary beam off.
-This really does check that real visibilities are equal to the number of COMPONENTs times 0.3333333333333333 for all 12 sky model configurations, and the imaginary equal to zero.

-For FLOAT compiled code, the absolute tolerance threshold on values is set to 1e-6, and 1e-9 for DOUBLE compiled code.
+Runs tests above, but with no primary beam model applied.
+Predicted gains are ones with zero leakage.

 ``test_calculate_visibilities_gaussbeam.c``
 *********************************************
-This runs the same tests as ``test_calculate_visibilities_nobeam.c``, but applies a Gaussian primary beam model.
-As all sky model COMPONENTs are set at the same location, only one beam gain per time step should be applied to visibilities, so for each time step, we can check whether the visibilities equal this gain times the number of COMPONENTs.
-The Gaussian beam is fully real and has no cross-pol values, so only check that the real XX and YY visibilities have value, and ensure all other visibility information is zero.

-For FLOAT compiled code, the absolute tolerance threshold on values is set to 1e-5, and 1e-8 for DOUBLE compiled code.
+Runs tests using the Gaussian primary beam model.
+No leakage in this model.

 ``test_calculate_visibilities_edabeam.c``
 *********************************************
-Runs exactly the same tests as ``test_calculate_visibilities_gaussbeam.c``, but using the analytic single dipole beam (the EDA2 beam).
-Obviously tests the visiblities match the gain values that are expected for the EDA2 beam and not the Gaussian Beam test.

-For FLOAT compiled code, the absolute tolerance threshold on values is set to 1e-5, and 1e-8 for DOUBLE compiled code.
+Runs tests using the EDA2 primary beam model.
+No leakage in this model.

 ``test_calculate_visibilities_mwafeebeam.c``
 *********************************************
-Again, runs the same tests as ``test_calculate_visibilities_gaussbeam.c``, but this time for the coarse resolution MWA FEE primary beam.
-As this model is complex and includes mutual coupling, both the real and imaginary values for all XX, XY, YX, and YY polarisations are tested.

-For FLOAT compiled code, the absolute tolerance threshold on values is set to 4e-3, and 1e-7 for DOUBLE compiled code.
-The expected gains of the MWA FEE beam are taken from the DOUBLE compiled code, and so the large threshold for the FLOAT here is mostly due to the inaccuracy of the FLOAT MWA FEE beam code (see :ref:`FEE_primary_beam_cuda_cmake` for more discussion on this).
+Runs tests using the MWA FEE primary beam model.
+Has gains and leakage terms.

 ``test_calculate_visibilities_mwafeebeaminterp.c``
 ****************************************************
-Same as ``test_calculate_visibilities_mwafeebeam.c``, but this time for the frequency interpolated MWA FEE primary beam.
-As this model is complex and includes mutual coupling, both the real and imaginary values for all XX, XY, YX, and YY polarisations are tested.

-For FLOAT compiled code, the absolute tolerance threshold on values is set to 3e-2, and 1e-7 for DOUBLE compiled code.
-The expected gains of the MWA FEE beam are taken from the DOUBLE compiled code, and so the large threshold for the FLOAT here is mostly due to the inaccuracy of the FLOAT MWA FEE beam code (see :ref:`FEE_primary_beam_cuda_cmake` for more discussion on this).
+Runs tests using the interpolated MWA FEE primary beam model.
+Has gains and leakage terms.

 ``test_calculate_visibilities_mwaanalybeam.c``
 ****************************************************
-Same as ``test_calculate_visibilities_mwafeebeam.c``, but this time for the analytic primary beam.
-As this model is real only but contains leakage terms, all real values are tested to match expectations, and all imaginary tested to be zero.

-For FLOAT compiled code, the absolute tolerance threshold on values is set to 1e-5, and 1e-9 for DOUBLE compiled code.
+Runs tests using the interpolated MWA FEE primary beam model.
+Has gains and leakage terms, but is a real-only model.

 ``test_calculate_visibilities_multibeams.c``
 *********************************************
-Same as ``test_calculate_visibilities_mwafeebeam.c``, but where every antenna has a different primary beam.
-Uses gains that cause predictable scalar multiplications of stored expected visibilities from the previous tests.
+Same as ``test_calculate_visibilities_mwafeebeaminterp.c``, but where every antenna has a different primary beam.
+Uses dipole amplitude gains that cause predictable scalar multiplications of expected visibilities from the previous tests.
 Doing indexing and keeping track of which primary beams should match which visibilities allows predictions of the expected visibilities to be made.